BLUE-Flowing/Peptide2Mol/README.md

 The output will be saved in `../outputs`.

-> **Note:** The `ckpt` files are available for download from the [release page](https://github.com/BLUE-Flowing/Peptide2Mol/releases/tag/v1.0).
+> **Note:** The `ckpt` files are available for download from **Google Drive**: [https://drive.google.com/drive/folders/1KfdOczjUPITPhIvCuBmnj4xFTV-iI2xB?usp=sharing], For detailed configuration and usage instructions, please refer to **`./Pocket2Mol/ckpts/README.md`**.
 Generating one molecule typically takes about one minute on an A100 GPU.

 ---